Souler/advent-of-code-2023/day01/README.md

 console.log('>> characters', characters) // ['a','1','b','2','c','3','d','4','e','5','f']
 ```

-Now we can perform [equality](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Equality) check on every character until we find one that is a number
+Now we can perform an [equality](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Equality) check on every character until we find one that is a number

 ```js
 const firstDigit = characters.find(character => {